Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 You’ve probably heard that meditation is good for focus.
 But if you’ve ever tried to sit still for ten minutes with ADHD, you know how that goes.
 Your mind doesn’t slow down.
 Your legs bounce.
 You check your phone.
 Then you feel like you’ve failed at meditation.

 Here’s what research shows: you’re not failing at meditation.
 Traditional meditation is failing your brain.
-A 2024 study on children and adolescents with ADHD by Moriguchi and colleagues tracked participants who practiced mindfulness twice weekly and found significant improvements in attention and impulsivity – not because they mastered stillness, but because they trained the specific executive function deficit that drives ADHD symptoms [1].
+A 2024 RCT on children with ADHD found statistically significant improvements in attention, impulsivity, and emotional regulation following mindfulness-based training – not because participants mastered stillness, but because they trained the specific executive function deficit that drives ADHD symptoms [1].
 The mechanism isn’t forcing your brain to be calm.
 It’s learning to catch your attention when it wanders and redirect it.
 For an ADHD brain, that’s not a flaw – that’s the whole point.

 Mindfulness practices for ADHD work by training attention redirection rather than forcing stillness.
-Research shows that adapted techniques – including movement-based mindfulness, brief breathing resets, and modified body scans – produce measurable improvements in executive function when practiced twice weekly.
-The key is matching the practice to ADHD neurology instead of applying neurotypical meditation standards.
+Research shows that adapted ADHD meditation techniques – including movement-based mindfulness, brief breathing resets, and modified body scans – produce measurable improvements in executive function when practiced twice weekly.
+For adults, mindfulness for ADHD adults is built around transitions and short sessions rather than the sustained seated practice most guides assume.

 The ADHD Mindfulness Adaptation is a framework for modifying traditional mindfulness techniques to work with ADHD neurology.
 The approach replaces prolonged stillness with movement-integrated awareness, brief focused sessions, and task transitions that strengthen executive function through the specific practice of catching attention drift and redirecting it, rather than imposing neurotypical meditation standards.